Bryan Cranston: 2008–2013: Stardom with Breaking Bad

+2013–present: Broadway roles and acclaim

+From September 2013 to June 2014, Cranston played U.S. president Lyndon B. Johnson in the American Repertory Theater and Broadway productions of All the Way.
+The play depicted President Johnson's efforts to maneuver members of the 88th United States Congress to enact, and civil rights leaders including Martin Luther King Jr. to support, the Civil Rights Act of 1964.
+The performance has received widespread acclaim with Charles Isherwood of The New York Times writing, "Mr. Cranston strides onto the Broadway stage with an admirable confidence, meeting the challenge of animating Mr. Schenkkan's sprawling civics lesson as if he's thoroughly at home...Mr.
+Cranston's heat-generating performance galvanizes the production".
+He went on to win the Tony Award for Best Actor in a Play for the role.

+He also played scientist Joe Brody in the 2014 reboot of Godzilla.
+From 2015 to 2019 he played Vince Lonigan in the Amazon Prime Video series Sneaky Pete.
+Cranston also served as a co-creator, writer and executive producer on the project.

 Cranston has produced an instructional DVD called KidSmartz, which is designed to teach families how to stay safe from child abductors and Internet predators.
 KidSmartz raises money for the National Center for Missing & Exploited Children by donating half the proceeds from sales.
 Also, following the success of Breaking Bad, the year 2014 saw reports of Cranston developing new TV projects in collaboration with Sony Pictures Television.
 In 2016, it was announced that he would star in an episode of the Channel 4/Amazon Video series Philip K. Dick's Electric Dreams, and would also serve as an executive producer on the series.

-On July 16, 2014, it was announced that Cranston would star in an HBO adaptation of his hit play All the Way.
-Steven Spielberg was set to be an executive producer on the film.
-Following the film's premiere on May 21, 2016, Cranston's performance was widely praised by critics, garnering eight Primetime Emmy Award nominations and a Television Critics Choice Award nomination.
+Cranston reprised his role as Johnson in an HBO adaptation of All the Way (2016), executive produced by Steven Spielberg.
+Cranston's performance was widely praised earning the Screen Actors Guild Award for Outstanding Actor in a Miniseries or Television Movie as well as nominations for the Primetime Emmy Award, Golden Globe Award, and Critics' Choice Television Award.
 In 2015, Cranston starred as screenwriter Dalton Trumbo in the biopic Trumbo, for which he received his first Academy award nomination.
 In 2016, Cranston voiced Li, the biological father of Po, in Kung Fu Panda 3.
 Also that year, he appeared in the films The Infiltrator and Wakefield.
 Cranston's memoir, A Life in Parts, was published on October 11, 2016, became a New York Times bestseller, and received positive reviews.
 In 2017, he voiced Zordon in Lionsgate's Power Rangers, which marked his return to the franchise after providing voices for the first season.